Flow-Gradient Patterns and Severe Aortic Stenosis With Preserved LVEF

 This study reports that LG SAS patients with a LF state may have a different natural history of the disease compared with NF patients.
 While LFLG SAS patients have similar outcomes compared with HG patients, they have worse outcomes compared with the NFLG subgroup.
 The current study supports the ACC/AHA recommendation on using the echocardiography-derived stroke volume index in risk stratification of LG SAS, but since all analyses revealed high heterogeneity, additional high-quality randomized studies would be helpful.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Hypertension

 Keywords: Aortic Valve Stenosis, Atrial Fibrillation, Cardiac Surgical Procedures, Coronary Artery Disease, Echocardiography, Heart Valve Diseases, Hypertension, Stroke Volume, Ventricular Function, Left